openMSX Setup Guide

 In a similar fashion, you can also add an MSX-Audio device (<MSX-AUDIO>, note that some programs also need the MusicModuleMIDI device to detect the Music Module, an empty SCC cartridge (<SCC>), etc. Just browse the existing extensions, check the Boosted_MSX2_EN configuration file and see what you can find.

-Devices that contain ROM or RAM will have to be put inside a slot of the MSX, using the <primary> and <secondary> tags as is demonstrated with the above mentioned FMPAC example.
+Devices that contain ROM or RAM will have to be put inside a slot of the MSX, using the <primary> and <secondary> tags as demonstrated with the above mentioned FMPAC example.
 Other devices don't need this.
-Remember that you can not put two devices that have a ROM in the same (sub)slot!
+Remember that you cannot put two devices that have a ROM in the same (sub)slot!
 Just use a new free subslot if you need to add such a device and all your primary slots are full.
-Devices that do not need a slot, like the MSX-Audio device, you can add as many as you like.
+If a device does not need a slot, like the MSX-Audio device, you can add as many as you like.

 Another thing you may want to change: the amount of RAM of the MSX: change the "size" parameter in the <MemoryMapper> device config.